Experiencing an emergency?Use these resources

 2. Understand the different types of therapy

 Therapy isn't one size fits all.
-There's cognitive behavioural therapy (CBT), psychodynamic therapy, person-centered counselling, and more.
+There's cognitive behavioural therapy (CBT), psychodynamic therapy, person-centred, the list goes on!

 Try CBT or ACT if you want practical tools.